Important Dates for 2023

 How do students receive two hours of college credits?

-On another form (or in an email poll), students indicate whether they wish to register for the POL 365 (political science) or WS 365 (women’s studies) section of a Mississippi Women in Politics course.
+On another form (or in an email poll), students indicate whether they wish to register for the POL 365 (political science) or WGS 365 (women’s, gender, & sexuality studies) section of the Mississippi Women in Politics course.
 The course is worth two credit hours, and students complete the course by attending all Summer Institute sessions and working on the Action Project and other learning exercises during sessions.
 Once they have completed the registration forms and indicated their course section preference, students do not need to do anything else to register for the class.

 Who is eligible to attend?